erights/PNLSOWNSF/README.md

 from assignment.
 The collection we need is like the `PrivateName` from the decorators proposal, but with an explicit `init` method, rather than having initialization happen by magic.

+We shim this as [PrivateName.js](./PrivateName.js).
+Note an interesting irony in the way this shim is written.